akankshaL123/androidRepository/PostItApp/README.md

 The notes were very through and descriptive and did not have any trouble following them.
 I did try implementing the custom Adapter and the UI/UX optional features, but had some issues executing them without errors.
+Error with Custom Adapter : Was not able to link the standard android layout style for ListView in the custom adapter inflate call.

+For UI/UX I successfully completed :
+ 1. Adding background image
+ 2. Changed UI layout relative to the background image
+ 3. Added styles for list rows for 'pressed' and 'select' states of rows
+ 4. Added list style selector according to current style of list rows
+ 5. Added border around a text-label
+ 6. Added gradient effect to buttons

 ## License